After more than a year apart, NMHC is delighted to announce that we have the green light to go ahead with our in-person meeting in June in San Diego.

 We’re excited to see you all once again and are committed to making this a safe and productive event.
 We appreciate your continued patience as we work to make that happen.

-Registration Closes Friday, May 28
+Registration Closed on Friday, May 28

-All transfer requests are also due by Friday, May 28.
 There will be no on-site registration or transfers.
 Anyone without a valid registration will not be allowed to enter the hotel.

 Cancellations for meeting registrations and hotel reservations received after May 12 may incur processing fees or forfeit hotel deposits.
 For full cancellation policy details, please view our registration policy page.